 “Hi, my name is Dean,” he smiled, as he climbed into my little sports car.

-He slid his hand-lettered cardboard sign into the side of his backpack, and then dropped it on the floor of car between his feet, as he sat down.
+He slid his hand-lettered cardboard sign into the side of his backpack, and then dropped it on the floor of the car between his feet, as he sat down.
 His dishwater blond hair was a bit stringier than it’d initially appeared, and his loose plaid shirt was a bit more worn.
 His faded jeans fit loosely on a medium tall, spare frame.
 From where I’d first seen him as I was turning onto the on-ramp to the northbound freeway, he looked like any other grungy college student returning to school after a summer break.

 It had slipped my mind that his hitchhiking sign for a college-town a couple of hours north didn’t mean he was going to school there, and the fact that I was starting my college program during that particular week, didn’t mean that college anywhere else had yet begun.